Gatwan/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 6. You are allowed to use _putchar
 7. The prototypes of all your functions and the prototype of the function _putchar should be included in your header file called lists.h
 8. All your header files should be include guarded

+## Tasks
+### Task 0: Print list
+Write a function that prints all the elements of a list
+1. Prototype: size_t print_listint(const listint_t *h);
+2. Return: the number of nodes
+3. You are allowed to use printf
+4. File: 0-print_listint.c

+### Task 1: List Length
+Write a function that returns the number of elements in a linked list
+1. Prototype: size_t listint_len(const listint_t *h);
+2. File: 1-listint_len.c

+### Task 2: Add node
+Write a function that adds a new node at the beginning of a list
+1. Prototype: listint_t *add_nodeint(listint_t **head, const int n);
+2. Return: the address of the new element, or NULL if it failed
+3. File: 2-add_nodeint.c

+### Task 3: Add node at the end
+Write a function that adds a new node at the end of a list
+1. Prototype: listint_t *add_nodeint_end(listint_t **head, const int n);
+2. Return: the address of the new element, or NULL if it failed
+3. File: 3-add_nodeint_end.c